Greenwavemonster/Compare-two-CSV/README.md

 * Everything is coded and (beautifully) commented in german (If you reeeaaalllyyy need a english version I can make you one)

 LONG:
 When calling the Script you can feed it with two CSV-Files (See "Run Script"), which will then be compared.
 We had two CSV's which both contained 9999 Adresses.
 In CSV1 all addresses were unique, on CSV2 *not*.
-The Script then compared the two Files and generates a CSV3 were all redundant addresses from CSV2 are listed (based on the CSV1).
+The Script then compares the two Files and generates a CSV3 were all redundant addresses from CSV2 are listed (based on the CSV1).
 It does it by first comparing the First- and Familyname.
 If these Match, it compares the addresses etc., if these all match, the row gets stored in a Array.
-When finished all the comparing, it recompared the array with the array itself but we added a counter.
+When finished all the comparing, it recompares the array with itself but we added a counter.
 The first time a match happens, it checks if the counter is 0: If YES, the counter gets incremented by 1.
 If NO (counter is allready incremented), the row gets written in a new Array.
 This helps us eliminating all rows that only match once (since we only want the redundant data).
-At last this new array get exported with the parameter "unique" in to a new CSV-File.
+At last this new array gets exported with the parameter "unique" in to a new CSV-File.
 Magic done :)

-THIS MEANS:
-* This script is only to find redundandt adresses in a second CSV
-* If CSV2 contains Addresses which are NOT in CSV1, idk the scipt might ignore them or throw a error

 *Run Script:*
 Following examples show how to run the script: